xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna.md

 ## Rivanna's filesystem

-The file systems on Rivanna are quite restrictive and policies exist that you need to be inspecting:
+The file systems on Rivanna have some restrictions that are set by system wide policies that you need to be inspecting:

 * TODO: add link here